 Fortunately, there are some great resources to help women who are struggling with a porn habit.
 Here are some websites that may help you:

 I don’t know about you, but I can sometimes get consumed with the “what if” questions.
-What if my husband were to pass away?
-What if we lost our income?
+What if a loved one passes away?
+What if I don’t have enough money to be secure in old age?
 What if my kids make a really bad life-altering decision?
-What if my husband becomes attracted to another woman?
 When I start thinking this way, my serenity level plunges, and my anxiety level shoots through the roof!

 Well, here are two decisions that both you and I can make in order to regain peace of mind: